zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Danielle thinks that the binge drinking of her coll ege neighbors is a menace to the neighborhood, and she’s going to “do something about it,” meaning she’s going to somehow try to stop it or change it.
 Nabil  says, “There is nothing we can do.
 If it gets out of hand, we can call the cops, b ut let’s not overreact.”
 When something “gets out of hand” (hand), it gets out of  control.
 It becomes too wild for anyone to control it and to limit the damage it mig ht cause.

-If the party gets out of control, Nabil says they c an call the cops.
+If the party gets out of control, Nabil says they can call the cops.
 The “cops” (cops) are the police.
 The word “cop” is used infor mally to refer to a police officer.
 “Let’s not overreact,” Nabil says, however.
 “To ove rreact” (overreact) means to react to something too strongly – to act as if some thing is more important than it really is, especially when you are reacting in a ne gative way.

 If your wife tells you that you need to wash the di shes tonight after dinner, and you start yelling and screaming about how you’re to o busy, that would be overreacting.
 That would be reacting in a negative way that the situation doesn’t require or doesn’t seem appropriate for.
 Danielle s ays, “I’m not overreacting.
 They’re college students, so I’m going to teach the m about the dangers of binge drinking.”
 Nabil says, “What are you going to do?”
 Danielle says, “I’m going to wait on the sidewalk and pass out flyers as people arrive.”